LeoRangel/react-pokedex/README.md

 - View basic details of each Pokémon
 - View stat information for each Pokémon
+- Background color of pokemon cards according to their types
 - Search Pokémon by its Name
 - Dark mode toggle
 - Responsive design